This is the best sugar cookie recipe that is perfect for Christmas Cookie decorating or for just eating.

 - You overworked the dough.
 This mistake is particularly important when making this sugar cookie recipe because it can be very easy to do.
 Flour contains gluten, which is a protein that can become tougher and tougher the more the dough is worked.
 It is important when combining the dough for this recipe, you bring the dough together just until combined.
 No need to knead this cookie dough like bread.

 - You’re using cold butter.
 First of all, when you make cookies (unless the recipe says different) you should always use room temperature and unsalted butter.
 The reason you want room temperature butter is that it is easier to cream the butter with the sugar.
 This process is important because when you cream the butter it allows air to get incorporated into the butter and sugar, which makes for a light cookie.
 The reason you want to use unsalted butter is that it controls the salt in the cookie.
 Sometimes I use salted butter but I will use half of the salted butter and half of the unsalted just so I don’t have to worry about adding the salt to the recipe.
 It really just depends on your preference.
 Also, I must say this…DO NOT USE MARGARINE IF THE RECIPE CALLS FOR BUTTER!
-Margarine is those sticks of “butter” wrapped in foil.
+Margarine are those sticks of “butter” wrapped in foil.
 Margarine also contains oil, which can completely ruin a cookie or any baked good.
 Also, it is higher in saturated fat.
 There are some things you can bake and get away with it, but I NEVER USE MARGARINE when I am baking.
 To learn more about the pros and cons of using butter versus margarine, read this post by the Huffington Post.
 For best results, use a high-quality butter such as Finlandia Imported Butter.
 I used this brand when making this sugar cookie recipe, and I might sound crazy, but I definitely tasted a difference.
 The buttery flavor really came through the cookie.
 I definitely use this brand as much as I can.

 4. Use fresh leavening agents.
 This is a common killer in most fail baked goods without people knowing.
 Whenever you are baking, you should always make sure you aren’t using old and stale baking soda and baking powder.
 If it has been longer than 6 months since you have purchased either of these ingredients, do not use them.
 Pitch them and buy a fresh batch.
 Every now and then, I get mean comments (yep) from people who have made something of mine and said it came out horrible.
 I test all of my recipes, at least, twice before I post the recipe.
 In addition, I write down everything I am putting my dishes for accuracy.
 So, when I get an unfortunate comment such as this, I always ask about the baking powder and soda.
 Most of the time, that is the culprit of a failed recipe.